mat-griffin/jamf-mcp/README.md

 The AI will summarise and then ask you what else you might want to know.

 ## Security Warning
-- Cursor AI may require Jamf credentials in cleartext!
-- Use a dedicated read-only Jamf test account
+- Use a dedicated read-only Jamf test account.
-- Plan to delete/change the Jamf account credentials after use
+- Plan to delete/change the Jamf account credentials after use.

 ## Issues:
+This is **EXPERIMENTAL**.
-Even though set in the `mcp_jamf_server.js` Cursor may require you to enter your Jamf username and password in cleartext!
-Therefore be prepared to delete or change the Jamf account password after use.
+Therefore be prepared to delete or change the Jamf account & password after use.
-As said this is **EXPERIMENTAL**.

 ## Prerequisites
 - Cursor AI